 Midwifery is a profession that emerged out of activism.
 For a detailed look at the history of the profession in this province, see Ivy Bourgeault's book Push!.
 In the years since midwifery was regulated, midwives have remained committed to a range of social justice movements; defending reproductive rights and standing up against gender-based discrimination.

+Pay equity for midwives is #overdue!
 Pay equity is a fundamental human right guaranteed by the Human Rights Code and the Pay Equity Act.
 As an almost exclusively female profession providing women- and trans-centered health care, midwives have experienced a gender penalty in their pay for more than two decades.
 In 2013, the AOM filed an application with the Human Rights Tribunal of Ontario, claiming the province has continually and systematically set a discriminatory compensation structure for midwives.
-The tribunal has concluded its hearing and a ruling is expected by June, 2018.
+The tribunal has concluded its hearing and a ruling is expected imminently.
 We remain active members of the Equal Pay Coalition and fight to close the gender pay gap for everyone.
-Click here for more resources.
+Click here for more resources and visit our campaign home page at www.midwivesoverdue.com

 Midwives believe that no laws should restrict the ability to access reproductive health services; birth control; STI/HIV/AIDS testing, care and prevention; sex education; and, of course, access to safe and legal abortion.
 Attacks on reproductive rights take many forms, including legislative.
 But legal rights must also be backed up by access – by people having the ability to access health-care services in their daily lives.
 It’s here that midwives step in to support reproductive justice.
 Choice is at the very heart of midwifery care.
 And midwives, as primary health-care providers, actualize and advocate for people’s right to choice.
 See our position statement on reproductive choice and Q&A on midwives and abortion care.